rekmus/silgy/README.md

 ```
 m
 ```
-or — if you don't have a . (dot) in your PATH, you may need to do:
+or — if you don't have a . (dot) in your PATH — you may need to do:
 ```
 ./m
 ```